 There is no exactly 'correct' number of Data Elements.
-However, remembering that the # of Data Elements collected = # of studies # of Data Elements configured, the following suggested guidelines may help estimate the appropriate number of Data Elements and project timelines:
+However, remember that the minimum # of metrics collected = # of study arms # of Data Elements configured, and this can increase if multiple timepoints are collected.

+Therefore, the following suggested guidelines may help estimate the appropriate number of Data Elements and project timelines:

-- 1-3 Data Elements: <5 min per study, highly focused Synthesis.
-May provide too little context for key outcomes. - 4-7 Data Elements: 5-10 min per study, focused Synthesis.
+• 1-3 Data Elements: <5 min per study, highly focused Synthesis.
+May provide too little context for key outcomes.

+- 4-7 Data Elements: 5-10 min per study, focused Synthesis.
 Likely represents the primary & secondary outcomes of interest, as well as high-value background data. - 8-10 Data Elements: 10-20 min per study, detailed Synthesis.
 Likely represents all primary & secondary outcomes of interest, subsidiary endpoints, and any background data of interest.
 Data sparsity may be a problem.
-Recommended that you keep your review to this size or smaller!

-- 10-20 Data Elements: Up to an hour per study, intensively detailed Synthesis.
+Recommended that you keep your review to this size or smaller! - 10-20 Data Elements: Up to an hour per study, intensively detailed Synthesis.
 Likely represents most data elements reported in underlying studies; may represent an unfocused research question.
 Should be reserved only for extensive reviews where the endpoints of interest are undefined, or review types that require going beyond conventional methods. - 20+ Data Elements: Several hours per study, potentially overwhelming Synthesis.
 Can introduce not only data sparsity but collection quality concerns.
 May reflect an unfocused research question or unconventional review type.
 Recommended that such reviews be split into smaller pieces if they must be undertaken.